UjjwalGrg/Excel_Projects/AtliQ Hardware Report/README.md

 This project underscores the importance of detailed data analysis in guiding sound business decisions.
 By utilizing Excel's robust functionalities, I've gained valuable insights into the sales performance of AtliQ Hardware.
 Additionally, this endeavor has helped me enhance my skills in data cleaning, transformation, analysis, and visualization.

-## Report

-Check out the full report [here](https://github.com/UjjwalGrg/Excel_Projects/blob/main/AtliQ%20Hardware%20Report/Sales_And_Finance_Report.pdf).

-Check out the Linkedin post for the report. [here](https://www.linkedin.com/posts/ujjwalgrg_report-activity-7201177705294307329-iLsV?utm_source=share&utm_medium=member_desktop).

-Feel free to explore the repository and reach out if you have any questions or feedback!

 ---